-Based on an assumed public offering price of \$ per unit, we estimate that the net proceeds to us from the sale of the units that we are offering will be approximately \$ million, after deducting underwriting discounts and commissions and estimated offering expenses.
+that we are offering will be approximately \$ million, after deducting underwriting discounts and commissions and estimated offering expenses.
 In addition, if all of the warrants offered pursuant to this prospectus are exercised in full for cash, we will receive approximately an additional \$ million in cash.

-A \$1.00 increase (decrease) in the assumed public offering price of \$ per unit, would increase (decrease) the net proceeds from this offering by approximately \$ million, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed public offering price of \$ per unit, would increase (decrease) the net proceeds from this offering by approximately \$ million, assuming the number offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 Similarly, each increase (decrease) of one million units offered by us would increase (decrease) the net proceeds from this offering by approximately \$ million, assuming the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purpose of this offering is to increase our financial flexibility.
-We currently expect to use the net proceeds from this offering as follows:

-- approximately \$ million to fund the ongoing clinical development of Virexxa and, if approved by the FDA, subsequent commercialization; - · approximately \$ million to fund the ongoing clinical development of OnchoHist; - approximately \$ million to fund the ongoing clinical development of ErepoXen; and - the remainder for earlystage research and development of other programs and potential future development programs, potential inlicensing of technology or products, capital expenditures, working capital and other general corporate purposes.
+We currently expect to use the net proceeds from this offering as follows: approximately \$ million to fund the ongoing clinical development of Virexxa and, if approved by the FDA, subsequen commercialization; approximately \$ million to fund the ongoing clinical development of OncoHist; approximately \$ million to fund the ongoing clinical development of ErepoXen; and the remainder for early-stage research and development of other programs and potential future development programs, potential in-licensing of technology or products, capital expenditures, working capital and other general corporate purposes.

 Due to the uncertainties inherent in the clinical development and regulatory approval process, it is difficult to estimate with certainty the exact amounts of the net proceeds from this offering that may be used for the above purposes.
 We may also find it necessary or advisable to use the net proceeds from this offering for other purposes.
 Accordingly, our management will retain broad discretion over the use of the net proceeds from this offering.
 The amounts and timing of our expenditures will depend upon numerous factors.
-For instance, the amounts and timing of our expenditures will in part depend on the time and cost necessary to conduct our Phase Phase II clinical trial for Virexxa, which will largely depend on the number of patient cohorts that we expand as a result of patient responses.
+For instance, the amounts and timing of our expenditures will in part depend on the time and cost necessary to conduct our Phase II clinical trial for Virexxa, which will largely depend on the number of patient cohorts that we expand as a result of patient responses.
 Because we cannot predict which cohorts, if any, we will expand, there can be no assurance that our existing capital resources and the net proceeds from this offering will be sufficient to fund our clinical trial for any specific cohort to completion, and we do not expect such amounts to be sufficient to fund the full clinical trial to completion, regulatory approval process and commercialization.
 Furthermore, the amounts and timing of our expenditures will depend on (1) the time and cost associated with clinical trials and preclinical development of other product programs; (2) the results of any clinical trials and other studies; and (3) other factors described under the heading "Risk Factors" included elsewhere in this prospectus.